Financial Facts for International Students

 The only available type of positions for International Students are the “Work Assistant” positions listed on the Human Resources website.
 These positions are limited to 18 hours per week, typically starting at minimum wage.

 Only eligible applicants at the time of admission can apply for work supplement positions, this position cannot be applied for by current students.

 Who do I talk to about my financial problems?

-Your International Student Advocate is the best person to talk to about your financial concerns.
+Your International Student Retention Specialist is the best person to talk to about your financial concerns.